Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 You can optionally deploy the [Quorum-Explorer](https://github.com/ConsenSys/quorum-explorer) as a lightweight blockchain explorer.
 The Quorum Explorer is not recommended for use in production and is intended for demonstration/dev purposes only.
 The Explorer can give an overview over the whole network, such as querying each node on the network for block information, voting or removing validators from the network, demonstrating a SimpleStorage smart contract with privacy enabled, and sending transactions between wallets in one interface.
+Please see the [Explorer](./quorum-explorer.md) for details on how to use the app.

 To do this, update the [Explorer values file](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/values/explorer-goquorum.yml) with details of your nodes and endpoints and then deploy.

 !!! warning